thehez/CloudSecNotes/DevOps/Kubernetes/Kubernetes_Fundamentals.md

 A Pod is a group of one or more containers, with shared storage and network resources, and a specification for how to run the containers.
 A Pod's contents are always co-located and co-scheduled, and run in a shared context.
 The shared context of a Pod is a set of Linux namespaces, cgroups, and potentially other facets of isolation - the same things that isolate a Docker container.

-In terms of Docker concepts, a Pod is similar to a group of Docker containers with shared namespaces and shared filesystem volumes.
-Using Pod

 ### Kubernetes Namespaces
 In Kubernetes, namespaces provides a way to isolate groups of resources within a cluster.
 Namespaces are only applicable to certain 'namespaced' objects (e.g. Deployments, Services, etc) and not for objects which exist cluster-wide (e.g. StorageClass, Nodes, PersistentVolumes, etc).
-Namespaces are intended for use in environments with many users spread across multiple teams, or projects.
-For clusters with a few to tens of users, you should not need to create or think about namespaces at all.
-Start using namespaces when you need the features they provide.

 Namespaces are a way to divide cluster resources between multiple tenants and users and can be used to provide security segregation when different services have different access levels i.e. a user can have access to objects within one namespace but not another.